 A DUI lawyer in Marion, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
-If you or someone you care about has been arrested for DUI in Marion, IL, immediate action is critical.
+If you or your loved one have been arrested for DUI in Marion, IL, you need to act quickly.
 DUI charges in Illinois carry serious consequences — they can impact your freedom, your license, and your life for years.

 What You’ll Learn on This Page